The Moment

 This is not principally a tax problem.
 It is a coherence problem.
 And most families know it.

 Climate.
 Biodiversity.
 Social fragmentation.
 Fragile institutions.
-The most powerful technology our species has built.
 All moving at once.
 All interacting.
-The major family-office surveys cover these one risk at a time.
-None integrate them.
+A localised shock no longer stays local; it travels through coupled systems whose capacity to absorb stress is already weakened.
+The major family-office surveys treat these one risk at a time.
+Few integrate them.
 The principals we speak with do.

 of next-generation wealth holders say traditional wealth structures feel misaligned with their values